darcyclarke/Watch.js/README.md

 #jQuery Watch Plugin

 This plugin lets you listen for when a CSS property, or properties, changes on element.
-It utilizes the `DOMAttrModified` or `propertychange` events, when available, and fallsback to polling utilizing `setTimeout()`.
+It utilizes `Mutation Observers` or the `DOMAttrModified` / `propertychange` events, when available, and fallsback to polling utilizing `setInterval()`.

 Original blog post can be found [here](http://darcyclarke.me/development/detect-attribute-changes-with-jquery/)